ScazLab/rocket-game-refactored-base/README.md

 ## Current bugs/todos
 - After the first round, the panels sometimes come in and out at slightly different times.
-- In order to switch to a certain piece type, you must select a **empty** dotted placeholder piece.
 - The pieces don't always size correctly when put into their slots.
 - The results panel's stats change location each round as each round's stats are added.
 - There are always 4 jet emissions under each booster slot whether or not boosters are present.